 While exfoliating is necessary and beneficial for dry skin, strong physical and chemical exfoliants can end up irritating your skin, doing more harm than good.
 Instead, opt for oil-based cleansers or cleansing balms, and avoid over-exfoliating in the colder months.

 Don’t Skip the Sunscreen

 The misconception that sunscreen isn’t needed when there’s no sun needs to be eradicated ASAP.
 UV radiation is generally greater during the summer, but that doesn’t mean it just vanishes during fall and winter.
-Proper sun protection is an all-year-round necessity, even if you’re staying indoors mostly, or going for a drive.
-Dermatologists always recommend a minimum of SPF 30 every day for your face and body, and it’s always a good idea to reapply throughout the day.
+Proper sun protection is an all-year-round necessity to prepare your skin for any weather, even if you’re staying indoors mostly, or going for a drive.
+Dermatologists always recommend a minimum of SPF 30 every day to prepare your skin and body, and it’s always a good idea to reapply throughout the day.

 Regulate Your Hot Showers and Baths

 A hot shower after getting home from a walk outdoors might be very tempting, but staying in the hot steam isn’t actually good for your skin.
 Use lukewarm water rather than hot water, and aim for a maximum of 10 minutes in the heat.
 If you take a bath, you can also add a few drops of essential oil to soothe your skin.